abevoelker/blog/source/_posts/2012-07-10-final-ode-to-openedge-abl-part-2-ruby-makes-rest-easy.markdown

 ### POST (create)

-Next up, let's support creating a new resource using the HTTP POST method.
+Next, let's support creating a new resource using the HTTP POST method.
 Add this code to `server.rb`:

     post '/customer' do